starksm64/DevNation2014/README.md

 * The java:global/NSPURL provides the base URL for the NSP REST interface
 * The java:global/NotificationCallbackURL binding provides the URL for the NspNotificationService REST endpoint.
 You will need to change the responsehost:port value to the ipaddress and port where you are running the Wildfly server.

+or you can edit the

 ## Building the Project
 To build the project and bring up the NSPViewer application running under Wildfly, perform the following steps:
 1. git clone https://github.com/starksm64/DevNation2014.git to create the DevNation2014 repository
 2. cd DevNation2014
 3. Build the project by running mvn install
-4. Run the application by running mvn wildfly:run
+4. Run the application by running mvn -DskipTests=true wildfly:run

+## Trouble Shooting

+Check the JNDI namespace of the server by running
+${WILDFLY_HOME}/bin/jboss-cli.sh -c --command=/subsystem=naming:jndi-view